cairo-book/cairo-book/src/ch02-01-variables-and-mutability.md

 This makes code easier to reason about.

 But mutability can be very useful, and can make code more convenient to write.
-Although variables are immutable by default, you can make them mutable by adding `mut` in front of the variable name.
+Although variables are immutable by default, you can make them act mutable by adding `mut` in front of the variable name.
 Adding `mut` also conveys intent to future readers of the code by indicating that other parts of the code will be changing the value associated to this variable.